 Grab your blanket or lawn chair and join us on Monday, August 21, 2017 as we catch the partial eclipse moving across our local sky starting at 1:00pm to when it ends just before 4:00pm.
 Peak performance @ 2:20pm.
-Safety eyeglasses will be for sale.
-Space themed refreshments and craft activities for the kids provided.
+Space themed refreshments and craft activities for the kids provided while supplies last.
 Families are invited to stay through the entire event or come and go at their convenience.

 Want to learn more?
 Join us Thursday, August 17 @ 6:30pm downtown at Willard Library (7 W. Van Buren St. Battle Creek, MI 49017) where educators from Kingman Museum will lecture on the science behind the 2017 solar eclipse with hands-on demonstrations and resources to take home.